Bayesian Variable Selection with the Quasi-Posterior: Introduction

-Existing approaches to address model misspecification in Bayesian inference can be broadly categorized into two philosophies: (i) modifying the model, or (ii) modifying the updating rule.
+Existing approaches to address model misspecification in Bayesian inference can be broadly categorized into two approaches: (i) modifying the model, or (ii) modifying the updating rule.
 Methods falling under (i) include those that specify more complex models with greater flexibility to adapt to the data, e.g. Bayesian non-parametric regression models \citep[e.g.][]{de2004anova, muller2004nonparametric}, or models specifically designed to be robust to particular types of misspecifications, such as outliers \citep[e.g.][]{berger1994overview, rossell2018tractable}.
 However, more complex models require larger sample sizes and greater computational resources to fit, and are generally less interpretable than simpler structures such as \eqref{Equ:GLM}.
 Further, even models designed to be robust are still inevitably misspecified to some degree.
 In contrast, category (ii) takes a different approach, modifying not the model itself, but the rule by which information from the data is incorporated into the prior.
-This includes methods that raise the likelihood to a power when conducting posterior inferences \citep{walker2001bayesian,zhang2006information, grunwald2017inconsistency, miller2018robust, lyddon2018generalized, syring2019calibrating, wu2023comparison} or update the prior using the exponential of a loss function rather than a likelihood \citep{bissiri2016general, syring2017gibbs, jewson2018principles, cherief2020mmd, knoblauch2022generalized}.
+This includes methods that raise the likelihood to a power when conducting posterior inferences \citep{walker2001bayesian,zhang2006information, grunwald2017inconsistency, miller2018robust, lyddon2019general, syring2019calibrating, wu2023comparison} or update the prior using the exponential of a loss function rather than a likelihood \citep{bissiri2016general, syring2017gibbs, jewson2018principles, cherief2020mmd, knoblauch2022generalized}.
 However, departing from Bayes' rule as the basis for posterior updating removes the principled probabilistic foundation of these methods.
-As a result, the validity of their uncertainty quantification often relies on carefully tuned parameters, which has so far limited their applicability to variable and model selection problems.
+As a result, the validity of the uncertainty quantification resulting from these methods often relies on carefully tuned `learning rate' hyperparameters which has so far prevented their applicability to variable and model selection problems.

-To overcome these limitations, we establish the model quasi-posterior as a principled tool for Bayesian variable selection, by extending the framework of \citet{agnoletto2025bayesian} from parameter inference to model uncertainty.
-We show that, in addition to delivering calibrated posterior uncertainty for parameters, the quasi-posterior provides calibrated uncertainty over models, in the sense that its model posterior distribution converges asymptotically to that of a correctly specified Bayesian model.
-This enables practitioners to quantify model uncertainty and perform variable selection using interpretable mean and variance structures relating $y$ to $x$, while avoiding the need to fully specify a likelihood function.